creanero/beamModelTester/comparison_module/function_docs/analysis_1d.md

     3. Calculates and appends the frequency in MHz
     4. Adds a legend, xticks and xlabel to the graph and shows it
 3.  identifies the keys (polarisation channels) with '_diff' suffix using get_df_keys
-4.  for each such key
-    1.  calculates and prints the pearson correlation coefficient between scope and model using calc_corr_1d
+4.  calculates the pearson correlation coefficient between scope and model using calc_corr_1d
+    1.  for each channel prints the correlation
-    2.  calculates and prints  the root mean squared error between scope and model using calc_rmse_1d(merge_df)
+5.  calculates the root mean squared error between scope and model using calc_rmse_1d
+    1.  for each channel prints the RMSE